 The advantage of the SDX is that it’s an express, meaning fewer stops.
-Once onboard, it would take you only 20 minutes to get to the Bellagio, from our example.
+Once onboard, it would take you only 18 minutes or so to get to the Bellagio, from our example.

-However keep in mind that unlike the Deuce, which stops everywhere, the SDX has only five stops on the Strip: The SLS, The Fashion Show Mall, Bellagio, Excalibur and Mandalay Bay.
+However keep in mind that unlike the Deuce, which stops everywhere, the SDX has only five stops on the Strip: The Sahara Las Vegas, The Fashion Show Mall, Bellagio, Excalibur and Mandalay Bay.
 It also stops south of the Strip, at the popular Town Square Mall Las Vegas.

-Helping to make the Stratosphere less remote from the heart of Las Vegas Strip action is the fairly close monorail station.
+A nearby Las Vegas Monorail Station helps make the Stratosphere much less remote from the heart of Las Vegas Strip action.

-The nearest one is the Sahara Station, located on the west side of the new SLS Hotel and Casino.
-This is the last stop for the monorail.
+The nearest one is the Sahara Station, located on the east side of the Sahara Las Vegas Hotel and Casino.
+This is the last stop for the Las Vegas Monorail.
 The station is just under 1/2 mile from the Stratosphere, or around a ten minute walk.

-Mapping systems may tell you the fastest way is to take some shortcuts and zig-zag southwest to the Sahara Station, but I strongly feel that the best and safest way to stay on Las Vegas Boulevard (the Strip), all the way to the SLS, where the station is located on the back side (the west side) of the resort.
-Taking a left on Sahara Avenue then right on Paradise Road will get you there.
+Mapping systems may tell you the fastest way is to take some shortcuts and zig-zag southwest to the station, but I strongly feel that the best and safest way is to stay on Las Vegas Boulevard (the Strip), all the way to the Sahara, where the monorail stop is located on the back side (the east side) of the resort.
+You can cut through the Sahara, but taking a left on Sahara Avenue then right on Paradise Road will get you there as well.

-Once at the station, you can purchase the inexpensive pass (sold by the trip, day, or even multiple day passes), and have a smooth quick ride to the LVH, Harrah’s, Flamingo, Bally’s then lastly the MGM Grand.
+Once at the station, you can purchase the inexpensive pass (sold by the trip, day, or even multiple day passes), and have a smooth quick ride to the Westgate Hotel & Casino, Harrah’s, Flamingo, Bally’s then lastly the MGM Grand.

 I love the Las Vegas Monorail, and you if plan on going to the south end of the Strip (MGM Grand, NY-NY, Mandalay Bay, etc.), the monorail is a much better option than taking the bus.